 Missing from the BriSCA Formula IIs were Gordon Moodie and Chris Burgoyne who were racing over in Venray in Holland.

 The opening heat saw Paul Reid go through for a comfortable win over Stevie Forster and Ian Thompson.
 Daniel Scrimgeour led for most of heat two but lost out during the closing stages as Thompson came through to overtake him on the last lap whilst Robbie Dawson was third.

 No one could have expected the twist there was at the end of the race and it had the fans out of their seats.
 It had started to drizzle when the race began coating the track as it did so.
 Within a couple of laps P. Reid had caught and passed his brother Craig to lead and once there began to ease away from the pack.
 Thompson made short work of getting ahead of the cars ahead to move into second place although he had Euan Millar and Dawson in close order.
 With around five laps to go, Thompson had moved within striking distance of P. Reid but the pair tangled down the straight resulting in both cars stopping.
 Dawson capitalised on this to lead from Millar and Craig Wallace and pulled away to win but there was further drama when Millar spun on the last corner allowing Wallace through into second with a despondent Millar bringing his car home in third spot.

-Moodie then won the Grand National from Burgoyne and Millar with Dawson finishing in seventh place.
+P. Reid won the Grand National at a canter from Forster and Wallace with Dawson in fifth place.

 BriSCA F2 Stock Cars